truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSSH.md

 ---
 title: "Configuring SSH"
-description: "Configuring SSH on your TrueNAS"
+description: "This article provides instructions on configuring Secure Shell (SSH) on your TrueNAS."
 weight: 130
 tags:
 - coresftp